gvwilson/thirdbit/src/fiction/leaderboard/index.md

 Three.
 One.
 One.
-I had climbed to the top of the leaderboard faster than anyone in history, and the gap between me and whoever was currently in second place was getting wider by the second.
+He had climbed to the top of the leaderboard faster than anyone in history, and the gap between him and whoever was currently in second place was getting wider by the second.

-My AI didn't have a plan for this.
-There was no way I could offload this much that quickly, not with everyone sending everything they had my way.

-"How does it feel,
-you miserable parasite?"
-An.ton's sim gloated.
-"How does it fucking feel?"
+So I pushed the button to undo it.
+One.
+One.
+Two.
+Six.
+Eleven.
+Red lights spackled my tablet as the rods I'd recruited sent me panicked messages.
+Nineteen.
+Twenty-six.
+"What the fuck?"
+An.ton demanded.
+"What are you doing?"

+"Just balancing the books," I said.
+He was in the forties now and still dropping.

+I swiped the leaderboard onto my wall just in time to get the news.
+Oops:
+as soon as the Belgian saw An.ton start to climb, she had canceled the land transfer.

+"Still there?"
+I asked.

+He was quiet for a moment.
+When he spoke,
+he sounded tired.
+"Why?"

+"Because fuck you," I said.
+"My parents didn't get to pick when and how they died.
+And I had a look at that Stonehenge project of yours.
+Those bots were supposed to remediate deep-sea fishing damage.
+You could have burned just as much money doing that, but you just couldn't, could you?
+You just couldn't bear the thought of being useful."

+"My legal team is going to skin you."
+There was no bluster in his voice.
+It was just a statement that two plus two was four.

+"I know."
+I killed the call,
+picked up my brush,
+and squinted at my canvas.
+My agent estimated I would spend six to sixteen years in prison, depending on what jurisdiction caught the case.
+Whatever it turned out to be,
+at least I'd have more time to work on my Turner.